-This program allows you to take advantage of the strengths and resources of both Lewis University and the College of DuPage.
-The first two years of the program will be completed at Lewis University, in which you will study sciences such as anatomy, physiology, microbiology and more, with the remaining two years at the College of DuPage, at their tuition rate, where you will take dental hygiene courses and start your clinical rotation working on patients:
+Our partnerships allow you to take advantage of the strengths and resources of both Lewis University and the excellent dental hygiene programs offered by these colleges.
+The first two years of the program will be completed at Lewis University, in which you will study sciences such as anatomy, physiology, microbiology and more.The remaining two years will be completed at one of the following partner colleges, at their tuition rates, where you will take dental hygiene courses and start your clinical rotation working on patients:

 Biology Major + Dental Hygiene Certificate Option

 For more information, or if you have any questions about the dental hygiene degree program, please contact Dr. Kozak at email@example.com.Share ➤